guy9/killercoda-scenario-examples/mv_indexes_lab_2/step1.md

 `SELECT * FROM menus where city = 'Warsaw';`{{execute}}

-If we had a lot of data this would perform very well.
+If we had a lot of data, this would perform very well.

 But what if we wanted to query by other fields?
 Let’s try.